bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- Fog
+- Cloudy
 - 100% humidity
-- 4 mph wind
+- 3 mph wind
 - 100% cloud cover
 - 16 AQI 🟩
 - 1.11 inches of rain in the past 24 hours